AudacySpace/quindar-proxy/README.md

 ## Contributing
 We encourage you to contribute to Quindar Proxy!
 Please check out the file [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines about how to proceed.

-## Code of Conduct
-Everyone contributing to the repositories under Quindar organization, issue trackers and mailing lists is expected to follow the Quindar [Code of Conduct](CODE_OF_CONDUCT.md).

 ## About Us
 Audacy was launched in 2015 by Stanford graduates, SpaceX veterans, and NASA award winners.
 Audacy delivers anytime and effortless space connectivity, advancing humanity to a new age of commerce, exploration and discovery.
 Connect online at https://audacy.space.